 MATH SKILLS С

 Prerequisite: Approval J

 Grades 9, 10, 11, and 12 M

+0

-Math Skills is appropriate for students who have a skill deficit in the area of math.
+Math Skills is for students who have a skill deficit in the area of math noted in their IEP.
 Students will receive specially designed instruction to improve math skills based on IEP goals.
-Skills covered may include whole number operations, decimal operations, fraction operations, working with percentages, word problems, geometry, graphing, pre-algebra, etc.
+Skills covered may include whole number operations, decimal operations, fraction operations, working with percentages, word problems, geometry, graphing, pre-algebra, consumer math, etc.

 READING/WRITING SKILLS С

 Prerequisite: Approval J

-Grades 9, 10, 11, and 12 М
+Grades 9, 10, 11, and 12 M

+0

-Reading/Writing Skills is appropriate for students who have a skill deficit in the area of reading and writing.
+Reading/Writing Skills is for students who have a skill deficit in the area of reading and writing.
 Students will receive specially designed instruction to improve their reading and/or writing skills based on IEP goals.
-Skills covered may include composing, revising, editing, reading fluency, word-attack skills, and reading comprehension.
+Skills covered may include composing, revising, editing, Phonemic Awareness, Phonics, Fluency, Vocabulary, and Comprehension.

-SOCIAL STRATEGIES С
+SOCIAL STRATEGIES C

 Prerequisite: Approval J

 Grades 9, 10, 11, and 12 M

+0

-Social Strategies is appropriate for students who have needs in the area of social skills or coping strategies.
-Students will receive specially designed instruction to improve social skills and/or coping strategies.
-Skills covered include: self-awareness, self-management, social awareness, relationship skills, and responsible decision making.
+Social Strategies is for students who have needs in the area of social skills and/or coping strategies.
+Students will receive specially designed instruction to improve social skills and/or application of coping strategies.
+Skills covered include: self-awareness, self-management, social awareness, thinking socially, relationship skills, and responsible decision making.

 LEARNING STRATEGIES С

 Prerequisite: Approval J

-Grades 9, 10, 11, and 12 М
+Grades 9, 10, 11, and 12 M

+0

-Learning Strategies is appropriate for students who have a skill deficit in organization, increasing independence and studying.
-Its purpose is to provide specially designed instruction to assist students in learning strategies that will foster increased independence in the classroom.
-Skills covered include studying, test taking, note taking, task completion, organization, advocating for self, expressing oneself, active listening, active participation, etc.
+Learning Strategies is for students who have a skill deficit in one or more of the following areas of executive functioning; organization, attention, planning, task initiation, perseverance, time management, metacognition, flexibility, working memory and or processing speed.
+Its purpose is to provide specially designed instruction to assist students in learning strategies that will foster increased independence in the classroom and beyond.

 LEARNING FOR SUCCESSFUL TRANSITION (LST) С

 Prerequisite: Approval J

 Grades 9, 10, 11, 12 M

-LST is appropriate for students who have a deficit skill in independent living and personal social skills.
+0

+Learning for Successful Transition is for students who have transition needs identified in their IEP in the areas of transition: Community Participation, Post-Secondary Home Living, Recreation and Leisure, and/or Employment.
+Students in this class will work on integrating skills they have been learning into the areas of transition as they prepare for transitioning from high school to adulthood.
 Students develop independent living and personal social skills necessary to manage a home, family, and finances.
-Further, students will develop appropriate levels of independence, self-confidence, and socially acceptable behaviors.
-Through classroom instruction, hands-on activities and community outings, students study areas of health; safety; nutrition; meal planning, preparation and clean up; consumer skills; home management skills; personal finances; and community living.
-Students will also receive career skills and training through curriculum and on-the-job experiential experiences in the school and community.
+Further, students will develop levels of independence, self-confidence, and positive social behavior skills.
+Through classroom instruction and experiential learning activities, students study areas of health; safety; nutrition; meal planning, preparation and clean up; consumer skills; home management skills; personal finances; and community living.
+Students will also receive career skills and training through curriculum and job-related activities in the school.

 WORK-BASED LEARNING SEMINAR I С

 Prerequisite: Approval J

-Grades 10, 11, 12 М
+Grades 10, 11, 12 M

+0

-Work-Based Learning Seminar I emphasizes occupational awareness, personal growth, interpersonal relationships, employability skills, job safety, job exploration, post-secondary counseling, and instruction in self advocacy.
+Work-Based Learning Seminar I emphasizes the following within the classroom setting: occupational awareness, personal growth, interpersonal relationships, employability skills, job safety, job exploration, post-secondary counseling, and instruction in self advocacy.
+This course is required for students to be able to enroll in Work Based Learning Experiences, including internships, supported employment, or competitive employment opportunities.
+Approval needed for students to be concurrently enrolled in Work-Based Learning Seminar I and Work-Based Learning experiences.

 WORK-BASED LEARNING EXPERIENCE С

 Prerequisite: Work Based Learning Seminar I and Approval J

-Grades 10, 11, 12 М
+Grades 10, 11, 12 M

+0

-Work-Based Learning Experience is appropriate for students who need to develop vocational work habits and skills.
-In-school and community based training opportunities are available as determined by the student's IEP team.
-When appropriate, community job placement efforts may be pursued in either a supported employment or competitive employment setting.
+Work-Based Learning Experience is for students who need to develop vocational work habits and skills.
+In-school and community-based training opportunities are available as determined by the student's IEP team.
+When appropriate, community job placement efforts may be pursued in internships, supported employment, or a competitive employment setting.